evangelos-dimitriadis/mount-s3-bucket-guide/README.md

 1. Install borg.
 2. Init borg repo.
+In borg if you want to attach a backup repository to a user you need to include also user@localhost.
+Otherwise some files will belong to root.
+See also step 3 below.
 `borg init --encryption=none dameko@localhost:/home/dameko/Documents/try_borg/`
-3. I got a lot of errors while trying to initialize and backup to the folder while mounted with the default permissions.
+3. I got a lot of errors while trying to initialize and backup to the folder while mounted, with the default permissions of the backup.
 Thus, I chose to not use the root user at all.
 In production you may need to create a new user, disable root access etc.
 ```
 sudo chmod 700 -R /home/dameko/.config/borg
 sudo chmod 700 -R /home/dameko/.cache/borg